-Drills: solid carbide with exchangeable carbide heads (in the center)
+Drills: solid carbide drills and a drill with exchangeable carbide heads (in the center)

 The machined surface dimensions may dictate which concept should be applied to an operation.
 For example, for drilling a hole of 3 mm (.12 inches) in diameter a solid drill will be used.
 Aside from this dimensional aspect, the following principles characterize correct tool selection.